-Before focusing on ozone feedbacks, we first review the OMA versus NINT differences in NH jet behavior that were presented in Zhang et al. (2023) (Figure 1).
-In the stratosphere the zonally averaged DJF wind response to 2- and 4xCO2 features an acceleration at nearly all latitudes, consistent with amplified warming in the tropical upper troposphere (Shaw (2019)) and increased cooling of the stratosphere with height (Garcia and Randel (2008)).
-Similar wind responses emerge in both the NINT and OMA configurations, except over northern high latitudes at 2xCO2, where the strengthened zonal winds in NINT are not statistically significant.
+225 Before focusing on ozone feedbacks, we first review the OMA versus NINT differences in NH 226 jet behavior that were presented in Zhang et al. (2023) (Figure 1).
+In the stratosphere the zonally 227 averaged DJF wind response to 2- and $4xCO_2$ features an acceleration at nearly all latitudes, 228 consistent with amplified warming in the tropical upper troposphere (Shaw (2019)) and increased 229 cooling of the stratosphere with height (Garcia and Randel (2008)).
+Similar wind responses emerge 230 in both the NINT and OMA configurations, except over northern high latitudes at $2xCO_2$, where 231 the zonal winds in NINT weaken and the response is not statistically significant.

-In the troposphere, however, there are noticeable differences between the OMA and NINT 237 simulations.
-In particular, the NH midlatitude jet features a much stronger poleward shift in OMA, 238 compared to NINT (Figures 3 and 6 in Zhang et al. (2023)).
-As discussed in that study, the stronger 239 response in OMA results in enhanced eddy mixing along isentropes on the poleward flank of the NH jet, resulting in increased transport of tracers from the northern midlatitude surface to the 241 Arctic (not shown).
-This difference between OMA and NINT occurs at both 2- and at 4xCO2, 242 resulting in a nonlinearity in the jet (and tracer transport) response in NINT that is not present in 243 the OMA simulations.
-In the SH, by comparison, the differences between OMA and NINT are 244 much smaller and not statistically significant.
-245
+In the troposphere, however, there are noticeable differences between the OMA and NINT 240 simulations.
+In particular, the NH midlatitude jet features a much stronger poleward shift in OMA, 241 compared to NINT (Figures 3 and 6 in Zhang et al. (2023)).
+As discussed in that study, the stronger 242 response in OMA results in enhanced eddy mixing along isentropes on the poleward flank of the 243 NH jet, resulting in increased transport of tracers from the northern midlatitude surface to the 244 Arctic (not shown).
+This difference between OMA and NINT occurs at both 2- and at $4xCO_2$, 245 resulting in a nonlinearity in the jet (and tracer transport) response in NINT that is not present 246 in the OMA simulations.
+In the SH, by comparison, the differences between OMA and NINT 247 are much smaller and not statistically significant.
+Here "nonlinearity" is defined as the difference 248 $\frac{1}{2}(\delta 4 \times CO_2) - \delta 2 \times CO_2$, consistent with its use in previous studies (e.g., Chadwick and Good (2013); 249 Mitevski et al. (2021)).
+250

-Zhang et al. (2023) hypothesized that the nonlinearity in NH jet behavior evident in the "total" 246 response in the NINT model configuration was related to a nonlinear AMOC response to CO2 247 forcing (Figure 2).
-That is, despite an initial weakening, the AMOC eventually recovers to 248 preindustrial values in the NINT 2xCO2 simulation, in contrast to the total response to 4xCO2 249 in which the AMOC is about 10 SV weaker than the preindustrial control (Fig. 2, left, black box).
-This results in a so-called "AMOC nonlinearity" to CO2 forcing of ~-5SV in the NINT 251 configuration.
-By comparison, in the OMA configuration, the AMOC weakens by ~7 and ~17 SV 252 in the 2- and 4xCO2 simulations, respectively, representing only a very weak nonlinearity in the long-term response of the AMOC (of ~ 1.5 SV) (Fig. 2, right, black box).
-254
+Zhang et al. (2023) hypothesized that the nonlinearity in NH jet behavior evident in the "total" 251 response in the NINT model configuration was related to a nonlinear AMOC response to CO_2 252 forcing (Figure 2).
+That is, despite an initial weakening, the AMOC eventually recovers to 253 preindustrial values in the NINT $2xCO_2$ simulation, in contrast to the total response to $4xCO_2$ 254 in which the AMOC is about 10 SV weaker than the preindustrial control (Fig. 2, left, black 255 box).
+This results in a so-called "AMOC nonlinearity" to CO2 forcing of ~-5SV in the NINT 256 configuration.
+By comparison, in the OMA configuration, the AMOC weakens by ~7 and ~17 SV 257 in the 2- and 4xCO2 simulations, respectively, representing only a very weak (and not statistically 258